-Please note that as of the release of this document, face masks are required to be worn on school buses and other forms of public transportation under the federal CDC order.
+Please note that at the release of this document, face masks are required to be worn on school buses and other forms of public transportation under the federal CDC order.
 In the event that the COVID impact dictates, the SAU will institute additional COVID protocols in order to minimize the risk of community spread.
 Those include,

-- Assigned seats and/or siblings sitting together. - Recommendations that family members drive students to and from school or that licensed students drive themselves. - Consider increasing the number of bus routes in order to implement recommended guidelines for physical distancing. - Masking and physical distancing guidelines related to waiting at bus stops, entering a bus, traveling on a bus, and exiting a bus will follow the recommendations of NH DHHS.
+- Assigned seats and/or siblings sitting together. - Recommendations that family members drive students to and from school or that licensed students drive themselves. - Masking and physical distancing guidelines related to waiting at bus stops, entering a bus, traveling on a bus, and exiting a bus will follow the recommendations of NH DHHS.